pictograms.info

 In the context of the Icograda student project and the ISO test series 1979/80 (Easterby & Graydon, 1981 a) more than 30 pictogram variants intended for the message Closed were examined using the Appropriateness Ranking method.
 Also regarding variants tested for the referent Open, three pictograms of the set judged as most appropriate subsequently were selected for further research on basis of a Comprehension Test (Easterby & Graydon, 1981 b, graphic symbols marked 1) to 3) in the table above).
 None of the variants tested for comprehension reached an acceptable number of correct responses.
 Among these three variants, the pictogram labeled 3) performed best with 22.1 % answers classified as correct, and for the design with the label 1), showing a human figure standing next to a square with rounded corners, almost two thirds of the persons participating did not respond at all or indicated not to know what it could mean.
 Wrong answers found for this referent were, among others: Men, Men Not Admitted, Toilets, Information, Entrance, Exit, Keep Window Closed, X-ray Area, Scanner, Lock, No Locks, Store, Safe, Prison, Elevator, Locksmith.
 No data about the frequency of specific wrong answers is available.
 Regarding the fact, that no context information was offered, the results of that study should be interpreted with care.

-In several studies of the In-Safety project, concerning Variable Message Signs (VMS) for the Trans-European Road Network, also comprehensibility of a total of more than thirty pictogram variants for messages like Road ahead closed, Pass ahead is closed, Tunnel ahead is closed, Bridge ahead is closed, and Next exit closed was examined (Brugger, 2006, Siebenhandl et.al., 2007 a and b).
+In three studies of the In-Safety project, concerning Variable Message Signs (VMS) for the Trans-European Road Network, also comprehensibility of a total of more than thirty pictogram variants for messages like Road ahead closed, Pass ahead is closed, Tunnel ahead is closed, Bridge ahead is closed, and Next exit closed was examined (Brugger, 2006, Siebenhandl et.al., 2007 a and b).
 All of the image contents tested were very specific and not applicable for the general message discussed here, but the results might offer some relevant information.
 At the bottom of the table above we included six examples of such pictograms, each indicating some kind of closed facility in a different way.

 Of the 35 pictogram variants of this project examined using the Comprehensibility Estimation procedure (Brugger, 2006), only a few were judged as well comprehensible, and mean estimation scores ranged from 30.3 to 78.8.
 None of the elements used to indicated the message Closed was rated best consistently.

 In two follow-up Comprehension Tests (Siebenhandl et.al., 2007 a and b) a total of 16 graphical symbols for six traffic related messages were examined.
 In these studies variants showing sign C, 2, 'CLOSED TO ALL VEHICLES IN BOTH DIRECTIONS' from the 20.
 Convention on Road Signs and Signals as additional element indicating Closed usually was superior to pictograms with crossed out elements or just a diagonal slash in front of a symbol representing the closed facility.
-It must be mentioned that only persons holding a driving licence participated in this study and that the education level of the respondents was above average.
+It must be mentioned that only persons holding a driving license participated in this study and that the education level of the respondents was above average.

 The absence of a visual stereotype as well as the results available indicate that it might be difficult to develop a generally comprehensible graphical symbol to indicate the cessation or suspension of a service or facility.